scratchmex/logseq-sync/readme.md

 refer to [bcspragu/logseq-sync](https://github.com/bcspragu/logseq-sync) for other impl and more info (he did the first work and I heavily inspired on it)

+# todo

+the backend is in working state with the corresponding changes in rsapi and logseq itself. we only need a way to authenticate and actually integrate s3 backend

 # dev

 link the rsapi project with the logseq with